 We have faced Derby County twice in top-flight matches on this day in history.

-1914 - We beat the Rams at Anfield with William Banks bagging the only goal of the game.
+1914 - We beat the Rams at Anfield with William Banks bagging the only goal of the game as half-back Harry Lowe reached a century of reds games.

 1920 - We lost 3-0 at the Baseball Ground, with Noah Burton bagging a brace and Harry Leonard converting a penalty.
 Full-back William Jenkinson played the last of his thirteen senior reds games.